independent performer Resources & guidelines

 If you are redirected, please do not try to explain, clarify, or justify the redirected move.
 Even if you’re confused by the redirection, it is your responsibility to put on a brave face during the show, smile, say thank you, and move on in a new direction.
 The time for clarification and explanations is privately after the show.

-You are responsible for understanding and following our Redirect Procedure.
+You are responsible for understanding and following our Redirection Procedure.

 We will make mistakes.
 This is how we reduce the impact.